ENGL 1100: Academic Writing

 Upon successful completion of this course, students will be able to:

-- Accurately summarize ideas, organization, and tone of original texts
+- Accurately summarize the meaning, organization, and tone of original texts

 Prior Learning Assessment & Recognition (PLAR)